2.1. Build a Demo ParallelCluster#

 which sbatch

-Do not install sofware on this demo cluster
+Do not install sofware on this test cluster

-Save the key pair and SubnetId from this new-hello-world.yaml to use in the yaml for the Intermediate Tutorial
+Save the key pair and SubnetId from this hpc7g.test.yaml to use in the yaml for the Intermediate Tutorial

 2.1.5.
 Exit the cluster#